Unregulated Children’s Activities

-Carer and toddler groups can resume in church buildings so long as the Scottish Government’s guidance on organised activities for children is followed alongside the general principles outlined in this section of the guidance document.
+Carer and toddler groups can resume in church buildings, indoors from level 3 and outdoors from level 4 so long as the Scottish Government's guidance on organised activities for children is followed alongside the general principles outlined in this section of the guidance document.
 The following principles apply specifically for carer and toddler groups where all children are under the age of 5:

 Face coverings must be worn at all times except when sitting down (excluding under 5s).

 Drama Groups can resume outdoors at any level and indoors from level 3.
 Capacity is based on the ability to maintain physical distancing (1m)for all users of the space (between adults, between children over 12 years and between adults and these children)and should not exceed a congregations PDBC.
 Facilitators will also count in relation to the capacity of the building

 Where singing is part of the activity it should only take place indoors for younger children (under 8) from Level 3, under 12s from Level 2, with adults participating indoors from Level 1.
 Choirs can commence from level 2 outdoors and from level 1 indoors, with appropriate mitigations on physical distancing and increased ventilation.

 Further information can be found in the Scottish Government's guidance on organised activities for children.

 Breakfast Clubs can resume within levels 0-4 as they form an important part of the day for children and families as well as providing accessible childcare options for working parents.
 Churches providing breakfast clubs should operate in line with the guidance provided for regulated school age childcare provision, including setting safe maximum numbers based on the guidance contained and the physical space available.
 Further information can be found in the Scottish Government's guidance on school-age childcare services.